himanshuyadav7385/Practical-2/README.md

 Scaling numerical data, especially when the data spans several orders of magnitude, can improve the performance of many algorithms.

 Scaling Methods:
 Standard Scaling (Z-score scaling): This scales the features based on the standard deviation and mean.
-It’s effective when data follows a normal
+It’s effective when data follows a normal distribution.

+**Correlation analysis**
+Correlation_Analysis